google_counter

 Contact Booking Health

 One of the peculiarities of human immunity is the ability to distinguish healthy cells from malignant ones in order to attack and destroy the latter.
 In brain tumors, this is especially important because surgeons cannot remove a large amount of brain tissue, and radiation therapy and chemotherapy are often not effective enough.
 Immunotherapy treatment for glioblastoma increases patients' life expectancy and prolongs the relapse-free period after radical surgery in the early stages of cancer.
-In Germany, doctors actively use immunotherapy at different stages of glioblastoma and achieve high success rates in the treatment of this type of cancer.
+In Germany, doctors actively use immunotherapy at different stages of glioblastoma (GBM) and achieve high success rates in the treatment of this type of cancer.

 Monoclonal antibodies in the treatment of glioblastoma

-Targeted therapy with monoclonal antibodies is one of the options for bypassing the protection of the BBB and introducing ready-made substances with high anticancer activity into the brain.
+Targeted therapy with monoclonal antibodies is one of the options for bypassing the protection of the blood-brain barrier (BBB) and introducing ready-made substances with high anticancer activity into the brain.
 Monoclonal antibodies are synthetic drugs that find unique for glioblastoma molecules in the body and destroy cells with such molecules.
 Other possible targets are receptors and membrane antigens, which are present in several tissues, but their number in glioblastoma cells is several hundred times higher.

 When conducting brain cancer immunotherapy, the targets for monoclonal antibodies are: